AnthisCareerAcademy/AM-Matching-Game/README.md

 Turn Cards that Have Been Matched Over - Seth Jones, Christian Hartzell

-Create a Way to Reset the Game -
+Create a Way to Reset the Game - Caleb York

-Save All Scores and Display Top 10 Highest Scores -
+Save All Scores and Display Top 10 Highest Scores - Caleb York